-The Courtyard Altoona hotel is subject to a ground lease with an expiration date of April 30, 2029 and we have an extension option of up to 12 additional terms of five years each.
-Monthly payments are determined by the quarterly average room occupancy of the hotel.
-Rent currently is equal to approximately \$8,000 per month when monthly occupancy is less than 85% and can increase up to approximately \$20,000 per month if occupancy is 100%, with minimum rent increased by two and one-half percent (2.5%) on an annual basis.
+The Courtyard Altoona hotel was sold on May 7, 2019.
+The Courtyard Altoona hotel was subject to a ground lease with an expiration date of April 30, 2029 and we had an extension option of up to 12 additional terms of five years each.
+Monthly payments were determined by the quarterly average room occupancy of the hotel.
+Rent was equal to approximately \$8,400 per month when monthly occupancy was less than 85% and could increase up to approximately \$20,000 per month if occupancy was 100%, with minimum rent increased by two and one-half percent (2.5%) on an annual basis.

 The Residence Inn San Diego Gaslamp hotel is subject to a ground lease with an expiration of January 31, 2065 and we have an extension option of up to three additional terms of ten years each.
-Monthly payments are currently approximately \$40,000 per month and increase 10% every five years.
+Monthly payments are currently approximately \$40,300 per month and increase 10% every five years.
 The hotel is subject to supplemental rent payments annually calculated as 5% of gross revenues during the applicable lease year, minus 12 times the monthly base rent scheduled for the lease year.

 The Residence Inn New Rochelle hotel is subject to an air rights lease and a garage lease, each of which expires on December 1, 2104.
 The lease agreements with the City of New Rochelle cover the space above the parking garage that is occupied by the hotel as well as 128 parking spaces in a parking garage that is attached to the hotel.
 The annual base rent for the garage lease is the hotel's proportionate share of the city's adopted budget for the operations, management and maintenance of the garage and established reserves to fund for the cost of capital repairs.
-Aggregate rent for 2017 under these leases amounted to approximately \$26,000 per quarter.
+Aggregate rent for 2019 under these leases amounted to approximately \$29,000 per quarter.

 The Hilton Garden Inn Marina del Rey hotel is subject to a ground lease with an expiration of December 31, 2067.
-Minimum monthly payments are currently approximately \$43,000 per month and a percentage rent payment equal to 5% to 25% of gross income based on the type of income less the minimum rent is due in arrears.
+Minimum monthly payments are currently approximately \$47,500 per month and a percentage rent payment equal to 5% to 25% of gross income based on the type of income less the minimum rent is due in arrears.

-The Company entered into a new corporate office lease in September 2015.
+The Company entered into a corporate office lease in September 2015.
 The lease is for a term of 11 years and includes a 12-month rent abatement period and certain tenant improvement allowances.
 The Company has a renewal option of up to two successive terms of five years each.
 The Company shares the space with related parties and is reimbursed for the pro-rata share of rentable space occupied by the related parties.